-Houston-based Spectra Energy Corp., which comprises the former natural gas businesses of Duke Energy, became a stand-alone, publicly traded company Tuesday, emerging as one of the leading pure-play gas midstream companies in North America.
-The company's stock will begin regular trading Wednesday on the New York Stock Exchange under the symbol SE.
+Houston-based Spectra Energy Corp., which comprises the former natural gas businesses of Duke Energy, became a stand-alone, publicly traded company last Tuesday, emerging as one of the leading pure-play gas midstream companies in North America.
+The company’s stock began regular trading Wednesday on the New York Stock Exchange under the symbol SE.

 Spectra Energy consists of Spectra Energy Transmission, formerly Duke Energy Gas Transmission, and a 50% interest in DCP Midstream, formerly Duke Energy Field Services, a top gas gathering and processor jointly owned with ConocoPhillips.
 Spectra Energy will focus on three areas: gathering and processing, transmission and storage, and distribution.
 The new company has about 7,300 employees in the United States and Canada.